nightscout/AndroidAPS/Testing-Combo.md

 - [ ] Combo tab
   - [ ] Check displayed data (state, battery, reservoir, last bolus, temp basal) is the same as on the pump
-  - [ ] Last connection must indicate issues (yellow if recent connections/commands failed),
-        red if communications failed for 30 or more minutes
 - [ ] Unsafe usage
   - [ ] An extended or multiwave bolus given within the last six hour must raise an alert and closed loop functionality (Loop plugin shows "disabled by constrains" when "execute" is pressed)